 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my Carnival of Souls Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my Carnival of Souls blu-ray review, if you have any thoughts on this film you can leave a comment over on Facebook.

 Director(s): Herk Harvey

 Actor(s): Candace Hilligoss, Frances Feist, Sidney Berger, Art Ellison